Meir-Moore/calalit-job-assignment/README.md

 - Azure subscription and credentials
 - Save your state file in azure

-# Configure names for your resources
+# Configure names for your resources using PowerShell
  1. ```shell
     $RESOURCE_GROUP_NAME='tfstate'
     $STORAGE_ACCOUNT_NAME="tfstate$(Get-Random)"